MicrosoftDocs/customer-insights/ci-docs/data/migrate-private-link-managed-id.md

 1. Sign in to Customer Insights - Data.
    A message says that you have one or more storage accounts that must be upgraded.
 1. From the Action required message, select **See details**.
    :::image type="content" source="media/upgrade-to-managed-id.jpg" alt-text="Dialog box to upgrade to managed identities for Azure.":::

-1. Expand Step 1.
+1. Expand **Step 1 Enable Azure Managed Identity in Azure admin portal**.
 1. Select **Copy storage account information**.
 If you want to view the information, select **Expand**.
 1. Paste the information so it's easily accessible.
 1. Enable access to managed identity.
-1. Expand Step 2 to view the status of your connections.
+1. Expand **Step 2 Update your connections** to view the status of your connections.

 ## Enable access to storage through managed identities